Gregofi/camel/Caby/README.md

 - set_local = 0x07 | 2B Index to local frame
 Pop a value from the operand stack and write it into the given local frame

-- call_func = 0x08 | 4B Index to constant pool | 1B Arguments count
+- call_func = 0x08 | 1B Arguments count
-Calls a function (not an object method) at given constant pool index.
+Calls a function (not an object method) at the top of the stack.
-Pops arguments of an operand stack
+Pops arguments of an operand stack.
+First popped should be the first argument etc.

 - ret = 0x09
 Exits the function.